Questions to Ask Before Surgery and After The Procedure

 If you suspect that your doctor is not answering your questions completely and honestly, or if the surgeon is avoiding your questions altogether, it is a sign that you should seek legal help.

-At Baker & Gilchrist, our attorneys and legal staff are dedicated to seeking answers for our clients.
+At our law firm, our attorneys and legal staff are dedicated to seeking answers for our clients.
 If you were harmed by medical malpractice, we will investigate your case and consult with our team of medical experts to find out what went wrong and who should be held responsible.

 To learn more, call us or complete our online contact form.
 We can schedule a free and confidential review of your case.